SocketCluster/baasil-cli/README.md

 Other Kubernetes environments may be supported in the future, but right now it's just Rancher.
 The main difference between environments tends to be the load balancer.

-Right now, the only boilerplate supported is SCC; see SocketCluster (http://socketcluster.io/) but we hope to add more in the future (and maybe turn this project into a package manager for Kubernetes-based frameworks - So feel free to get involved!).
+Right now, the only boilerplate/framework supported is SCC; see SocketCluster (http://socketcluster.io/) but we hope to add more in the future (and maybe turn this project into a package manager for Kubernetes-based frameworks - So feel free to get involved!).

 SCC is a scalable SocketCluster boilerplate app which is designed from the ground up to run natively on Rancher/Kubernetes.
 It can scale across any number of hosts to support millions of concurrent users without having to change any code.